nfz4777/Spam_Emails_Detection/README.md

 # Spam_Emails_Detection
-A NLP project which can identify a spam email.
+A NLP project which can identify a spam email throug Naive Bayes Algorithm from a large dataset.